u3qureshi/JaJanken/README.md

 # JaJanken
-This is a rock, paper scissor game against the computer.
+This is a rock, paper, scissors game against the computer.